-This healthy beef stew recipe is filled with hearty vegetables, tender beef, and packed with flavor.
+This Wholee30 beef stew recipe is filled with hearty vegetables, tender beef, and packed with flavor.
 It is the perfect Whole30 beef recipe if you are looking to switch things up same old chicken recipe for dinner.
 Not only is it delicious, this Paleo beef stew is dairy-free, gluten-free, and made with only real food ingredients, making it a filling option that will also leave you feeling great!

 There is just something so comforting about a hearty and cozy beef stew.
 Tender beef, root veggies, a rich and flavorful broth; beef stew is classic comfort food.

 There are so many things to absolutely love about beef stew, but here are a few of my favorite reasons why you should add this recipe to your menu:

 You can make it in one pot.
 Seriously, who doesn’t love a one pot meal?
 All you need is one large stock pot or dutch oven to make this easy recipe.

 It is packed with veggies.
 I know that beef stew gets its name for the tender pieces of beef, but don’t forget about the veggies.
 This recipe is a great way to load up on several different hearty root veggies.